cloudaloe/hadas/README.md

 Configuration parameters to set: 	2 - 5 <br/>
 Moving around files:				2 <br/>
 Code change to your project:		1
+Installation of prerequisite:		1

 ## Setup

-1. Download the code and locate to it
+1. Download this repo, extract and locate to it
+2. [Configure](https://github.com/cloudaloe/hadas/wiki/config.json) `config/config.json` to monitor your project
+3. Make sure you have [node.js] (http://nodejs.org/) installed
-2. Install the prerequisite node modules by running: `install.bat`
+4. Install the prerequisite node modules by running: `install.bat`
-3. Configure config/config.json to monitor your project
-4. In your project's client-side code directory, <br/> copy the following files into /lib:
+5. In your project's client-side code directory, <br/> copy the following files into a subdirectory named /lib:
    `hadasClientListener.js`
    `socket.io.js`
-5. In your project's html, add the following line, after jquery <br/>
+6. In your project's html, add the following line, after jquery <br/>
    `<script type='text/javascript' src='./lib/hadasClientListener.js'></script>` <br/>
    It assumes your html first loads jquery